idriss-crypto/snap/packages/snap/README.md

-# TypeScript Example Snap
+# IDriss Multi Resolver Snap

-This snap demonstrates how to develop a snap with TypeScript.
-It is a simple snap that displays a confirmation dialog when the `hello` JSON-RPC method is called.
+This snap can be used to resolve several naming services in the sending input field of your MetaMask wallet.

 ## Testing